wp-launchpad/phpunit-wp-hooks/README.md

 This library is a PHPUnit library aimed to facilitate mocking WordPress hooks during integration testing.

+It also resets options and transients at the end of the test.

 ### Install

 To install the extension require it: